By: Scott Terrell

 One of the most enjoyable aspects of golf is spending time with your friends while having some friendly competition.
 In the Fall of 2018 I was playing golf with my longtime friend KJ as well as some new friends that I had recently made through the game.
 We were having a phenomenal time playing the game that we love.
 It was a regular Saturday morning and the usual banter was flying amongst the group then it hit me.
 We should start a podcast to see if the world would fancy our commentary.
 I heard that our mutual friend T-Bone was moving back to Houston, and I knew that this was our opportunity to get this podcast off the ground.

-One of the most difficult and yet simplest aspects of starting the podcast was determining a name.
+First we had to determine a name for the podcast, a simple yet difficult task.
 There were many names that we thrown out there but none that we truly loved.
 Around Thanksgiving Tiger Woods and was set to face off against Phil Mickelson in “The Match”.
 We thought it would be best to go a bar near the Heights and let the ideas flow along with the alcohol.
 Near the end of “The Match” our mutual friend Nate suggested that we go with 3 Under Par.
 We loved the name for self-evident reasons and 3 Under Par was born.

 How We Know Each Other